jlan84/sql-assignment/style_guide.md

 ## SQL Style Guide

-There isn't total concensus about how to do style in SQL, but here's some general guidelines.
+There isn't total consensus about how to do style in SQL, but here's some general guidelines.

 1. Use all caps for SQL words.